Tortuginator/deaddrop/readme.md

 # deaddrop

-A very simple tool to transfer files over HTTP using curl and wget.
-Intended to be used behind a reverse proxy.
+A very simple tool to transfer files over HTTP using curl.
+Intended to be used behind a reverse proxy providing TLS encrypytion.

 ## Usage
 ```bash